turtl/www/docs/syncing.md

 the local profile.

 The result is that changes to a local profile are applied to all connected clients within a few seconds.
-This also works for shared boards, which are included in the sync record searches when polling for changes.
+This also works for shared spaces, which are included in the sync record searches when polling for changes.

 ## File handling